 |INTEGER|| When casting a BLOB value to INTEGER, the value is first converted to

 When casting a TEXT value to INTEGER, the longest possible prefix of the value that can be interpreted as an integer number is extracted from the TEXT value and the remainder ignored.
 Any leading spaces in the TEXT value when converting from TEXT to INTEGER are ignored.
 If there is no prefix that can be interpreted as an integer number, the result of the conversion is 0.
+The CAST operator understands decimal integers only — conversion of hexadecimal integers stops at the "x" in the "0x" prefix of the hexadecimal integer string and thus result of the CAST is always zero.

 |NUMERIC|| Casting a TEXT or BLOB value into NUMERIC first does a forced